-“Haunted by Al Karisi, The Childbirth Djinn” – Can Evrenol (Baskin, Housewife) contributes a modern day tale that allows postpartum depression to manifest as an evil spirit.
+“Haunted by Al Karisi, The Childbirth Djinn” – Can Evrenol (Baskin, Girl With No Mouth) contributes a modern day tale that allows postpartum depression to manifest as an evil spirit.
 A pregnant young woman steals a necklace from the elderly woman she cares for, raising the ire of the title entity.
 Grim and unsettling with Everol’s trademark visuals.
 The influence of The Drop Of water episode of Mario Bava’s anthology Black Sabbath are obvious as well.

 “The Kindler And The Virgin” – A ghost offers a man great knowledge and power if he eats the hearts of three recently dead people.
 This tale by Agnieszka Smoczynska (The Lure) is the bloodiest segment of The Field Guide To Evil.
 But apart from that and an unsettling ghost, it’s fairly predictable.

 “Beware The Melonheads” – This one feels more like it was inspired by 1970s horror films than actual folklore, but given the USA’s much shorter history than other countries, maybe they count.
 Calvin Reeder (The Rambler, The Oregonian) gives us a mix of Peter Pan and The Hills Have Eyes in this tale of mutant children in the woods.